Brismuth-Apps-LLC/www.bulktexterpro.com/docs/faq.md

 # FAQ

+### How do I install it / set it up?
+Check out our guide here: https://www.bulktexterpro.com/docs/getting-started/installing-it

 ### It says I need to update - how do I update it?
-Check out the guide here: https://www.bulktexterpro.com/docs/getting-started/updating-it
+Check out our guide here: https://www.bulktexterpro.com/docs/getting-started/updating-it

+### How much does it cost?
+$14.95 a month.
+After installing it, you can sign up for a 7 day free trial and decide whether it's worth it to you.

 ### Bulk Texter Pro is not sending any messages at all!
 * Make sure that your account is registered or you have an active trial